pimutils/vdirsyncer/docs/config.rst

 - ``a`` and ``b`` reference the storages to sync by their names.

-- ``collections``: Optional, a comma-separated list of collections to synchronize.
+- ``collections``: Optional, a list of collections to synchronize.
 If this parameter is omitted, it is assumed the storages are already directly pointing to one collection each.
 Specifying a collection multiple times won't make vdirsyncer sync that collection more than once.

   Furthermore, there are the special values ``"from a"`` and ``"from b"``, which tell vdirsyncer to try autodiscovery on a specific storage::